gmcgibbon/gannon.io/README.md

 ### Description

-A CMS and blogging built using Ruby on Rails.
+A CMS and blogging platform built using Ruby on Rails.